jamesmcarthur-3999/solar-system-physics-simulator/README.md

    - Added system selector for switching between configurations
    - Implemented keyboard shortcuts for common actions
    - Enhanced camera controls and navigation

+## Acknowledgments

+- Planet and star textures are sourced from [Solar System Scope](https://www.solarsystemscope.com/textures/)
+- Solar system data is based on NASA's fact sheets and the [NASA Solar System Exploration](https://solarsystem.nasa.gov/) website
+- The Barnes-Hut algorithm implementation is inspired by the paper "A Hierarchical O(N log N) Force-Calculation Algorithm" by J. Barnes and P. Hut

+## FAQ

+### Does the simulator use actual astronomical data?
+Yes, the default solar system is based on real astronomical data for the Sun, planets, and major moons.

+### Can I create fictional solar systems?
+Yes, you can add, remove, and modify celestial bodies to create your own custom solar systems.

+### How accurate is the physics simulation?
+The simulator uses Newtonian gravitational physics with high accuracy.
+It doesn't currently model relativistic effects or quantum phenomena.

+### What are the system requirements?
+A modern computer with WebGL support should be sufficient.
+For best performance, a dedicated GPU is recommended.

+### Can I use this for educational purposes?
+Yes, the simulator is designed for educational use and is freely available under the MIT license.

 ## License